-(2nd Semester Junior Year) Course: 552736 (Academic) 3 credits
+(2nd Semester Junior Year)

 This course provides an introduction to the field of cosmetology.
 Students develop and practice basic skills in cosmetology, develop a broad understanding of the variety of career options available to a licensed cosmetologist, and learn how science and math are fundamental aspects of the practice of cosmetology.